pavlem/nikeApp/README.md

 #### **ViewModel**

 Calls UseCase methods to do work and updates Views.
-Events are communicated asynchronously with the View using Swift concurency.
+Events are communicated asynchronously with the View using Swift Concurrency.
 A ViewModel can utilise the functionality provided by a number of UseCases to achieve its goals.

 #### **UseCase**